 - The act, neglect, or default would have entitled the victim to file an action for damages if he or she had not died;

-- The victim has surviving beneficiaries, children, or dependents;
+- The victim has surviving beneficiaries, children, or dependents; and

 - There were monetary damages resulting from the victim’s death.

-If a loved one has died after an accident or injury caused by the negligence or misconduct of another, contact us today to discuss your legal rights.
+If a loved one has died after an accident or injury caused by the negligence or misconduct of another, contact our wrongful death law firm today to discuss your legal rights.
 We can assist you in determining whether you have a valid claim and, if so, guide you through the legal process.
-Since 1998, Billy Johnson has represented the survivors of wrongful death victims and we know how to do so skillfully, yet compassionately.
+Since 1998, Billy Johnson has represented the survivors of wrongful death victims, and we know how to do so skillfully, yet compassionately.
 Our initial consultation is free.
 Let us help you.
 Call us at (606) 437-4488 or contact us online.